1.

 BRCA2: On chromosome 13

-40-60% risk of female breast cancer.
-6% risk of male breast cancer
+1.8% to 7.1% risk of the development of male breast cancer

 Reference: Hirshfield KM, Ganesan S. Triple-negative breast cancer: molecular subtypes and targeted therapy.
 Curr Opin Obstet Gynecol 2014;26(1):34-40